-Recent successes include the premiere of the ‘fast, exciting and brilliantly scored’ [The Telegraph] Velocity – commissioned by the BBC to open the Last Night of the 2014 Proms and voted one of the ‘10 most popular pieces since 2000’ on Danish classical radio station, DRP2; the ‘extremely impressive’ [Classical Source] Ivors Award shortlisted trombone concerto, The Book of Miracles (2019) – premiered by the BBC Symphony Orchestra and soloist Helen Vollam; and the premiere of his first opera The Monstrous Child, (2019) at the Royal Opera House which opened to critical acclaim, described as ‘a triumph’ [the Guardian ★★★★] and ‘a spectacular new opera’ [Culture Whisper ★★★★].
+Significant commissions include Der Aufstand for the 2012 BBC Proms, Rough Voices for the 2020 BBC Proms, and the ‘fast, exciting and brilliantly scored’ [The Telegraph] Velocity for the Last Night of the 2014 BBC Proms; the Ivor Novello Award winning trombone concerto, The Book of Miracles (2019) – premiered by the BBC Symphony Orchestra and soloist Helen Vollam; and the premiere of his first opera The Monstrous Child, (2019) at the Royal Opera House which opened to critical acclaim, described as ‘a triumph’ [the Guardian ★★★★] and ‘a spectacular new opera’ [Culture Whisper ★★★★].

-The Gloucester born composer comes from a long lineage of working-class brass band musicians, dating back to 1895 and his passion for this heritage has resulted in a number of vigorous, daring works for brass such as Destroy, Trample as Swiftly as She commissioned for the 2011 European Brass Band Championships, of which Brass Band World magazine said: ‘a door to a new vista has surely been opened by Higgins’s extraordinary work’; and his ground-breaking score for Rambert Dance Company, Dark Arteries on which the Arts Desk commented: ‘Gavin Higgins is a properly orchestral composer, capable of handling multiple texture and harmonic and rhythmic complexity in a way sadly too rare in contemporary dance scores.’
+Higgins comes from a long lineage of working-class brass band musicians dating back to 1895 and his passion for this heritage has resulted in a number of vigorous, daring works for brass such as Destroy, Trample as Swiftly as She (2011), Prophecies (2017) and So Spoke Albion (2019) commissioned for the European Brass Band Championships.

-His career thus far has seen Higgins commissioned by – and work with – some of the country’s leading orchestras, ensembles and soloists including the BBC Symphony Orchestra, the London Philharmonic Orchestra, Royal Scottish National Orchestra, BBC NOW, London Sinfonietta, Manchester Camerata, Vancouver Symphony Orchestra, Ensemble 10:10, Rambert, the Carducci Quartet, the Fidelio Trio, David Cohen, Mark Simpson.
+His career thus far has seen Higgins commissioned by – and work with – orchestras, ensembles and soloists including the BBC Symphony Orchestra, the BBC National Orchestra of Wales, the London Philharmonic Orchestra, Royal Scottish National Orchestra, London Sinfonietta, Manchester Camerata, Vancouver Symphony Orchestra, Ensemble 10:10, Rambert, the Carducci Quartet, the Fidelio Trio, the Piatti Quartet, David Cohen and Mark Simpson.